ChrisPWilliams/xander-capstone/README.md

 Sourcing and cleaning of CPA research data can be found in CPA_scraper.ipynb

-Data visualisation and analysis can be found in data_visualisation.ipynb
+Data visualisation and analysis can be found in Data_visualisation.ipynb

 SQL queries used for analysis can be found in the queries directory